Basics:

 When you have perfected your image to fit on the products you want your art to decorate, that’s when you upload.

 The amount you get paid with Redbubble will depend on the margin you choose to earn on your sales.
 The site will provide you with a base price for each item.
-You add your profit margin from there to create the price that the consumer will pay.
+You add your profit margin to create the price that the consumer will pay.

 For instance, if a t-shirt’s base price is $18.50, you can add a $10 mark-up and the site will sell it for $28.50.
 Or, you could decide to accept a lower mark-up to sell at a lower price.
 RedBubble site says that the average artist earns a 17% commission.